StevenBtw/StevenBtw/README.md

 🔭 Currently working on a tool to generate consistent ArchiMate models using heuristics, knowledge graphs and AI.

+🥏 And the process of updating and publishing some (local) old and new projects to github.

 🌱 Mostly Python, learning Rust.

-🥏 In the process of updating and publishing some old and new projects.

 🔚 But enough About Me.